Christian Bale: The Dark Knight trilogy completion and acclaim (2009–2012)

-In February 2008, Warner Bros. announced that Bale would star as rebellion leader John Connor in the post-apocalyptic action film Terminator Salvation, directed by McG, who cited Bale as "the most credible actor of his generation".
+In February 2008, Warner Bros. announced that Bale would star as the rebellion leader John Connor in the post-apocalyptic action film Terminator Salvation, directed by McG, who cited Bale as "the most credible actor of his generation".
 In February 2009, an audio recording of a tirade on the film's set in July 2008 involving Bale was released.
-It captured him directing profanities at the film's cinematographer Shane Hurlbut, who walked onto the set during the filming of a scene acted by Bale and Bryce Dallas Howard, and culminated in Bale threatening to quit the film if Hurlbut was not fired.
+It captured him directing profanities towards and threatening to attack the film's cinematographer Shane Hurlbut, who walked onto the set during the filming of a scene acted by Bale and Bryce Dallas Howard, and culminated in Bale threatening to quit the film if Hurlbut was not fired.
 Several colleagues in the film industry defended Bale, attributing the incident to his dedication to acting.
 Bale publicly apologised in February 2009, calling the outburst "inexcusable" and his behaviour "way out of order" and affirming to have made amends with Hurlbut.
 Terminator Salvation was released in May 2009 to tepid reviews.
 Claudia Puig of USA Today considered Bale's work to be "surprisingly one-dimensional", while The Age's Jake Wilson wrote he gave one of his least compelling performances.
 Bale later admitted he knew during production that the film would not revitalise the Terminator franchise as he had wished.
 He asserted he would not work with McG again.

-Bale portrayed FBI agent Melvin Purvis opposite Johnny Depp as gangster John Dillinger in Michael Mann's crime drama Public Enemies.
+Bale portrayed the Federal Bureau of Investigation agent Melvin Purvis opposite Johnny Depp as the gangster John Dillinger in Michael Mann's crime drama Public Enemies.
 Released in July 2009, it earned critical praise and had a commercially successful theatrical run.
 Dan Zak of The Washington Post was unsatisfied with the casting of Bale and Depp, believing their characters' rivalry lacked electricity, while The New Republic's Christopher Orr found Bale's "characteristically closed off" performance "nonetheless effective".
 The following year, Bale starred in the role of Dicky Eklund, a professional boxer whose career has ended due to his drug addiction, in David O. Russell's drama film The Fighter.
 It chronicles the relationship between Eklund and his brother and boxing trainee, Micky Ward, played by Mark Wahlberg.
 To balance Eklund's tragic condition, Bale incorporated humor in his characterisation.
 The portrayal, for which he lost 30 lb, was acclaimed, the San Francisco Chronicle's Mick LaSalle describing it as "shrewdly observed, physically precise and psychologically acute".
 Bale won the Academy Award for Best Supporting Actor and the Golden Globe Award for Best Supporting Actor – Motion Picture for his performance.
 In 2011, he starred in Zhang Yimou's historical drama film The Flowers of War, which was the highest-grossing Chinese film of the year.
 Critics described it as "nationalistic", "anti-Japanese" and "too long, too melodramatic, too lightweight".